tegar-wahyu/car-rental/docs/api-documentation.md

 ## Booking Type Endpoints

-**Note:** Booking type endpoints are read-only and accessed via `/bookings/types`.
+**Note:** Booking type endpoints are only available in API v2.
+They are read-only and accessed via `/bookings/types`.
 Booking types are managed by the system and cannot be created, updated, or deleted via the API.

+### API v2 Booking Type Endpoints

-### GET /api/v2/bookings/types
+#### GET /api/v2/bookings/types
 Retrieve all booking types.

 **Success Response (200 OK):**